Linux assemblers: A comparison of GAS and NASM

 variables.
 NASM uses the

-the same purpose.
-GAS has other directives too, such as
+.byte for the same purpose.
+GAS has other directives too,

-like other labels (using a colon), but in NASM you simply type a variable
+(using a colon), but in NASM you simply type a variable name (without the

 Line 18 in Listing 2 illustrates the memory indirect addressing mode.
 NASM

 uses square brackets to dereference the value at the address pointed to by